News and resources

 Why Herbert Payne deserves a statue

-At this election we should be erecting a statue of Herbert Payne out of gratitude for his single great contribution to Australia – but very few of us know who he was, or what he did.
+We should erect a statue of Herbert Payne out of gratitude for his single great contribution to Australia – but very few of us know who he was, or what he did.
 Ninety two years ago Herbert Payne was a little known conservative grazier and Nationalist Party Senator from Tasmania.
-He […]
+He was a quiet man, […]

 Read the full story